 The San Francisco Girls Chorus School offers a program of unparalleled artistic and educational excellence, designed to take young girls from their first introduction to the art of choral singing through a full course of choral, vocal, and theoretical instruction.

 With campuses in San Francisco - at the Kanbar Performing Arts Center and Bayview Opera House - and in the East Bay - at the East Bay German International School in Emeryville - the Chorus School is made up of six levels: non-auditioned Prep Chorus, Training Chorus, and Levels I-IV, which choristers move through as they develop musically.
-Choristers spend one, two or three years in each Level.
+Choristers spend one, two or three years in each level.
 The carefully structured training stages are designed specifically to increase technical skills, stamina and discipline in accordance with each chorister’s age and physical development.

 This comprehensive music education includes the study and development of choral artistry, vocal technique, music theory, music history, and performing style.
 The discipline, teamwork, and concentration young girls learn in the Chorus School rehearsals and performances instills in them the values necessary for high achievement in music and in life.

 With programs located in San Francisco and Berkeley, the school attracts nearly 300 singers from 160 schools in 45 Bay Area cities and all 9 Bay Area counties each year.

 Successful completion of the Chorus School Training Program provides the singers with a beginning college-level knowledge of choral repertoire, vocal technique, and music theory.
 Upon graduation from Level IV, singers have the opportunity to audition for the Premier Ensemble - SFGC's acclaimed, GRAMMY Award-winning concert, recording, and touring ensemble.

 Auditions are held each June for programs in San Francisco & Berkeley.
 For information on Chorus School Auditions, including frequently asked questions, please click here.
 You can also contact Johann Joson, Chorus School Coordinator by email, at email@example.com, or by phone, at (415) 863-1752 ext.
 301.

 San Francisco Girls Chorus Code of Civility and Community